akiranishii/thera-vl/README.md

 - [Data Augmentation Framework Documentation](https://github.com/thera-core/data-augmentation-framework)
 - [TheraLab Orchestrator & Discord Bot Scripts](./python-discord-bot/)

 Welcome to **Thera VL** (Thera Virtual Lab), a multi-agent research environment that integrates a **Discord Bot**, a **Context-Tracking Framework**, and a **Data Augmentation Framework** to enable dynamic, AI-driven workflows.
-This README focuses on how these major components fit together technically and how you can use them for your multi-agent sessions—without touching on payment or analytics systems.
+This README focuses on how these major components fit together technically and how you can use them for your multi-agent sessions.

 ---